launchdarkly/ld-relay/docs/client-side.md

 ## Environment variables example

+Here are examples of environment variables that support different kinds of SDKs:

 ```
 # This environment supports only server-side and mobile SDKs
 LD_ENV_A=the SDK key for environment A